eatDatCode/getDatLyrics/README.md

 # Congrats !

-If not error was found in those steps then opent a terminal from anywhere and type
+If no error occured in those steps then opent a terminal from anywhere and type

 $ lyrics (your song)